EndPointCorp/end-point-blog/2021/10/kubernetes.md

 - `spec.replicas`: The number of replica pods that the deployment should create.
 We already talked a bit about this before.
 - `spec.selector.labels`: This is one case when labels are actually important.
 Remember that when we create deployments, replica sets and pods are created with it.
 Within the k8s cluster, they each are their own individual objects though.
 This field is the mechanism that k8s uses to associate a given deployment with its replica set and pods.
 In practice, that means that whatever labels are in this field need to match the labels in `spec.template.metadata.labels`.
 More on that one below.
 - `spec.template`: Specifies the configuration of the pods that will be part of the deployment.
 - `spec.template.metadata.labels`: Very similar to `metadata.labels`.
-The only difference is that those labels are added to the deployment; while these ones are added to the pods.
+The only difference is that those labels are added to the deployment while these ones are added to the pods.
 The only notable thing is that these labels are key for the deployment to know which pods it should care about.
 As explained in above in `spec.selector.labels`.
 - `spec.template.spec`: This section specifies the actual functional configuration of the pods.
 - `spec.template.spec.containers`: This section specifies the configuration of the containers that will be running inside the pods.
 It's an array so there can be many.
 In our example we have only one.
 - `spec.template.spec.containers[0].name`: The name of the container.